angelRobotics/angelFarmer/README.md

 The farmbot WebApp will not accept mqtt connections for a device that has not been created.
 This process will assist in seeing the request to farmbot webApp from the OS that help with creating the device.

+>> Sections below removed from new version of farmbot simulator

 #### Deleting a device from farmboWeb App
 You will require to delete an existing device in a farmbot account for all the requests to be seen in their order.